 In 2002, George A. Burgott and Lann D. Leslie, formerly of Butler Burgott & Leslie, joined Luvaas Cobb as shareholders, bringing with them a significant insurance defense practice.
 In the fall of 2013, after 26 years with the firm, shareholder Joel S. DeVore was appointed by Governor Kitzhaber to the serve on the Oregon Court of Appeals.

-Now in its 58th year of practice, the firm engages in general practice with nine shareholders and three associates.
+Now in its 59th year of practice, the firm engages in general practice with nine shareholders, three Of Counsel attorneys, and one associate.
 The member attorneys specialize in particular areas of law such as business, commercial, estate planning and probate, taxation, real estate, communications and media, employment, personal injury, construction law, elder law, intellectual property, non-profit organizations and charitable giving, and domestic relations.
 The firm is respected statewide for its strong litigation department.
 Luvaas Cobb is also widely recognized for its representation of public corporations, particularly school districts, representing some eighteen districts throughout Oregon, including Eugene 4J.